Ring of Nestor: Debate over authenticity

 The authenticity of the Ring of Nestor has been debated since its introduction to scholarship.
 In 2019, Angelika Hudler categorised the ring among gemmae dubitandae.
 (Note: According to Hudler, the term "attempts to include artifacts of unknown provenance and date of production into the scientific discussion while at the same time stressing the doubtful character of their alleged Aegean Bronze Age origin".)
 In 2013, Yannis Galanakis called the ring "one of the most controversial Aegean objects in the Ashmolean's collection".

 Arguments against authenticity

 Before the 1970s, most scholars considered the ring a forgery.
 Nilsson, who treated the ring as genuine in 1927, revised the 1950 edition of his work to call it a "suspect object".
-According to Nanno Marinatos, his daughter, a reference in a 1928 letter by Spyridon Marinatos to "reprimands" Evans was receiving about forgeries is evidence that Marinatos considered the Ring of Nestor a fake.
+According to Nanno Marinatos, her father Spyridon Marinatos considered the Ring of Nestor a fake.
+She cites as evidence a reference in a 1928 letter by Marinatos to "reprimands" Evans was receiving about forgeries.
 Hagen Biesantz argued in 1954 that the ring's iconography was inconsistent with the known corpus of Minoan art, and accordingly that the ring was a forgery.
 (Note: Cited in Hudler 2019.)